Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ExportTiles/README.md

 ## How it works

-1. Create a map and set its `minScale` to 10,000,000.
-Limiting the scale in this sample limits the potential size of the selection area, thereby keeping the exported tile package to a reasonable size.
+1. Create and load a Map with a basemap style that includes a raster base layer.
-2. Create an `ExportTileCacheTask`, passing in the URL of the tiled layer.
+2. Create an `ExportTileCacheTask` with a URL from a raster base layer of a basemap.
 3. Create default `ExportTileCacheParameters` for the task, specifying extent, minimum scale and maximum scale.
+Limiting the difference between the minimum and maximum scales will decrease the size of the resulting tile package and the time it takes to create.
 4. Use the parameters and a path to create an `ExportTileCacheJob` from the task.
 5. Start the job, and when it completes successfully, get the resulting `TileCache`.
 6. Use the tile cache to create an `ArcGISTiledLayer`, and display it in the map.